 Not paying attention to its path of destruction is paramount to writing off a generation of human beings.
-Dr. Lawrence Brown, Morgan State University Professor, appeared on the season finale of the BET documentary series.
-Brown talked about the far-reaching consequences of not addressing the lead paint crisis…“Intentional damage was done to Black neighborhoods…so, if we’re not interested in repairing these neighborhoods, then there’s no way we can alter the trajectories of the people who live in these redlined communities.”
+Dr. Lawrence Brown from Morgan State University appeared on the season finale of the BET documentary series.
+Brown talked about the far-reaching consequences of not addressing the lead paint crisis: “Intentional damage was done to Black neighborhoods . . . so, if we’re not interested in repairing these neighborhoods, then there’s no way we can alter the trajectories of the people who live in these redlined communities.”

-Whitehead & Buchanan (2019) maintain that the amount of lead in the environment has significantly decreased with the removal of lead in gasoline and paint, “… Even so, lead exposure is not equal for all children—low-income and minority children continue to bear a disproportionate burden of exposure primarily through contact with deteriorating lead-based paint from older housing and potentially through drinking contaminated water.
+Whitehead and Buchanan (2019) maintain that the amount of lead in the environment has significantly decreased with the removal of lead in gasoline and paint.
+Even so, lead exposure is not equal for all children—low-income and minority children continue to bear a disproportionate burden of exposure primarily through contact with deteriorating lead-based paint from older housing and potentially through drinking contaminated water.
 These facts suggest that childhood lead poisoning has disproportionately high and adverse effects on low-income and minority communities.

 Lead: A Costly Contaminate

-In children, 6 years and younger lead exposure are the highest, and this is the period when lead exposure produces the most significant damage.
+In children six years and younger, lead exposure is the highest, and this is the period when lead exposure produces the most significant damage.
 Children are more sensitive to lead than adults.
-Their exposure is increased by their hand-to-mouth activity and their gut absorbs lead more readily than an adult's.
+Their exposure is increased by their hand-to-mouth activity, and their gut absorbs lead more readily than an adult's.
 Abdominal pains are common early complaints.
-Clumsiness and staggering may be seen, followed by headache and behavioral changes; this may progress to alterations of consciousness, stupor, and convulsions according to Childhood Lead Toxicity.
+Clumsiness and staggering may be seen, followed by headache and behavioral changes; this may progress to alterations of consciousness, stupor, and convulsions, according to Childhood Lead Toxicity.

 (HUND) Housing Urban, No Development

-According to The US Environmental Protection Agency (EPA) roughly 6.5 to 10 million homes and buildings have service lines that are at least partially made of lead.
+According to The US Environmental Protection Agency (EPA), roughly 6.5 to 10 million homes and buildings have service lines that are at least partially made of lead.
 Paint hazards occur in older units with low-income families.
-Among the approximately 24 million housing units in the United States that have deteriorated lead-based paint and elevated levels of lead-contaminated house dust, more than 4 million are homes to 1 or younger children aged 1 to 5 years.
+Among the approximately 24 million housing units in the United States that have deteriorated lead-based paint and elevated levels of lead-contaminated house dust, more than 4 million are homes to 1 or younger children aged one to five years.
 Lead contamination in drinking water is also a major public health concern.

-Public Health Management and Practice.
-25(): S115–S120 (JAN 2019) contends that those in lead infested environments tend to live in the poorest neighborhoods and are disproportionately African American and Hispanic.
+Public Health Management and Practice contend that those in lead-infested environments tend to live in the poorest neighborhoods and are disproportionately African American and Hispanic.
 The Centers for Disease Control and Prevention confirms that black children tend to have higher blood lead levels than white children.

-Herbert Needleman, known for research studies on the neurodevelopmental damage caused by lead poisoning, was a pediatrician, child psychiatrist, researcher, and professor, advocated that there is no known safe level of lead exposure.
-Lead levels may be higher in lower income and predominately minority neighborhoods because older housing stock, which is more likely to have lead exposure, is associated with lower property values and more affordable housing (American Academy of Pediatrics (AAP) 1998; Kruse 2015).
-Because of the historical political disempowerment of racial minority communities, freeways and lead smelters—were much more likely to be built in or near non-white neighborhoods (Sampson and Winter 2016).
+Herbert Needleman, known for research studies on the neurodevelopmental damage caused by lead poisoning, was a pediatrician, child psychiatrist, researcher, and professor, who advocated that there is no known safe level of lead exposure.
+Lead levels may be higher in lower-income and predominately minority neighborhoods because older housing stock, which is more likely to have lead exposure, is associated with lower property values and more affordable housing (American Academy of Pediatrics (AAP) 1998; Kruse 2015).
+Because of the historical political disempowerment of racial minority communities, freeways and lead smelters were much more likely to be built in or near non-white neighborhoods (Sampson and Winter 2016).

 LaToria S.Whitehead, Ph.D., MPH; Sharunda D. Buchanan, Ph.D., MS